SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 to other initializers in the enumeration, but the initialization process is complete only after an initializer assigns one of the enumeration cases to ``self``.

+Like structures but unlike classes, enumerations are value types;
+instances of an enumeration are copied when assigned to variables or constants, or when passed as arguments to a function call.
+For information about value types, see :ref:`ClassesAndStructures_ValueTypesAndReferenceTypes`.

 You can extend the behavior of an enumeration type with an extension declaration, as discussed in :ref:`Declarations_ExtensionDeclaration`.

+.. _Declarations_EnumerationsWithCasesOfAnyType:

 Enumerations with Cases of Any Type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~